mulesoft-assets/template-sfdc2sap-account-migration/README.md

 # Use Case <a name="usecase"/>
 This Anypoint Template should serve as a foundation for setting an online sync of accounts/customers from Salesforce to SAP.

-Use this template if would like to sync accounts from Salesforce to SAP customers in manner one time synchronization hitting the HTTP endpoint.
+Use this template if would like to sync accounts from Salesforce to SAP customers in manner of one time synchronization by hitting the HTTP endpoint.
 The template will fetch all accounts by specified criteria and send it as IDoc to SAP to create/update customer there.
 Requirements have been set not only to be used as examples, but also to establish a starting point to adapt your integration to your requirements.

-As implemented, this Anypoint Template leverage the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).
+As implemented, this Anypoint Template leverages the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).
-The batch job is divided in Input, Process and On Complete stages.
+The batch job is divided into Input, Process and On Complete stages.
-The integration is triggered by the HTTP endpoint to fetch all Salesforce Accounts suitable for migration.
+The integration is triggered by the HTTP endpoint to fetch all the Salesforce Accounts suitable for migration.
 Fetched accounts are passed to the batch as input.
 In the batch the customer is fetched from SAP by its name.
 If it exists, its SAP Account Group is resolved against SAP.
 If it doesn't exist, then new customer number is fetched from SAP.
 Afterwards every such account from Salesforce is sent to SAP in form of iDoc XML where it is asynchronously updated or created.